Rough and Perfect Ashlar

-A rough and perfect ashlar are stones which symbolize Man's moral and
+Rough and perfect ashlar stones symbolize Man's moral and spiritual life.

 In Freemasonry, there are 2 forms of ashlars.